aeter/elocs/README.md

 elocs
 =====

-repo with some code while scanning the tome of N. Nisan, S. Schocke
+repo with some code while scanning the tome of N. Nisan, S. Schocken